Guide to International Careers

 B. Finding Work Abroad (Logistical Issues)

-Most students and recent graduates looking for work abroad will usually go first into English teaching (see this guide).
 For those interested in pursuing careers abroad, one of the best routes is to get a job at home (see above) and look for opportunities to be transferred to a foreign office.
 There are also international headhunters that might be able to help place you into a position (see below).
 Again, this usually requires advanced language skills and previous experience.

 Before pursuing this, there are some logistical issues you should consider: